Our Lady of Guadalupe School v. Morrissey-Berru

 In a two-page order, a three-judge panel of the Ninth Circuit reversed and sided with Ms. Morrissey-Berru.
 The panel recognized she had “significant religious responsibilities,” and was “committed to incorporate Catholic values and teachings into her curriculum,” yet, still ruled that Morrissey-Berru’s duties were not religious enough to invoke First Amendment protections.

-Nine other judges on the Ninth Circuit criticized the Morrissey-Berru panel’s decision in a dissenting opinion authored by Judge Ryan Nelson in a parallel case also handled by Becket, Biel v.
-St. James School.
+Nine other judges on the Ninth Circuit criticized the Morrissey-Berru panel’s decision in a dissenting opinion authored by Judge Ryan Nelson in a parallel case also handled by Becket, St. James School v.
+Biel.
 The dissenting judges called the alarm, stating that “Now thousands of Catholic schools in the West have less religious freedom than their Lutheran counterparts nationally.”

 Becket is defending Our Lady of Guadalupe School, arguing that religious groups can only operate freely if they are given full autonomy in choosing the individuals who teach their beliefs and embody their faith.
 The case was appealed to the Supreme Court on August 28, 2019.
 On December 18, 2019 the Supreme Court agreed to review the Ninth Circuit’s decision in Our Lady of Guadalupe, and consolidated the case with St. James School v.
 Biel.
 The Court heard oral argument on May 11, 2020.
 Also representing Our Lady of Guadalupe are Linda Miller Savitt, John Manier, and Stephanie Kantor of Ballard Rosenberg Golper & Savitt, LLP, and Margaret Graf of the Archdiocese of Los Angeles.

 Importance to religious liberty: